 Think of your physiotherapist as a mechanic, but for the human body.
 They are professionals who use natural physical approaches to maintain and restore a person’s well-being so that they get to keep up with optimum performance and enjoy their chosen sport, work, or everyday activities.

 Physiotherapists undergo years of formal tertiary education where they are able to learn different physical approaches with an in-depth study of the human body, particularly the muscle and joint system.
 Physiotherapists study a wide range from anatomy, neuro-anatomy, physiology, psychology, medical conditions, musculoskeletal conditions to prescribing exercises and electrotherapy.

-A science-based methodology, it involves discovering better solutions to treat an individual’s body and restoring aching, stiff and dysfunctional muscles and joints back to health.
+This science-based methodology involves discovering better solutions to treat an individual’s body and restoring aching, stiff and dysfunctional muscles, and joints back to health.